Posted on: 21st Jun 2023

 Because of this fear, a lot of misconceptions have been passed around over life insurance and we have come up with some of the most common ones backed up with information to make you understand better.

 One of the things that are misunderstood about life insurance is how much it costs: the majority of people assume that a life insurance policy will cost them a lot which is not true.
+Ask your life insurance brokers in NZ for insurance quotes.

 It’s true that there are many varieties of life insurance.
 But for most people, the best choice is Term Assurance and it is quite straightforward.